 The joint is primarily formed by the two large bones of the lower limb, the femur (thigh bone) and the tibia (shin bone).
 The patella (kneecap) articulates with the femur at the front of the knee.
 The fibula joins with the tibia on the lateral (outside) side of the knee.
 Together, the femur, tibia and patella make three compartments (medial, lateral and patellofemoral).
-Each of the bones has a bearing surface of articular or hyaline cartilage.
+Each of the bones has a bearing surface of articular (also called hyaline) cartilage.
 In addition there is a meniscus in each of the medial and lateral compartments.
 The menisci are like cushions or spacers and are made of fibrocartilage.
 They often simply referred to as the cartilages.

 The direction of movement of the bones is controlled by the ligaments and the muscles make the joint move.
 The major ligaments are the anterior and posterior cruciate ligaments and the medial and lateral collateral ligaments.
 In addition, the collateral ligaments have important associated ligaments towards the back of the knee.
 The major muscle groups are the quadriceps at the front of the thigh and the hamstring muscles at the back.
 Muscles attach to bones via tendons.
 The main tendons around the knee are the quadriceps and patellar tendons which attach to the top and bottom of the patella respectively.
 The iliotibial band is like a tendon on the lateral side of the knee.